elfege/hubitatWatchdog/README.md

 # hubitatWatchdog

-This app runs using 3 optional methods:
+This app runs using 3 methods (2 and 3 being optional):

 1) A routine runs based on both scheduling (1minute) and motion sensor events.
 If, upon a motion event, the routine detects that the last scheduled execution is past due by 30 seconds, a warning process is triggered and, if confirmed several times, then it means that CRON scheduling service is no longer responding on your hub, which is a frequent symptom of an unresponsive hub.
 Hub will then reboot.